fermyon/developer/content/spin/v2/build.md

 ## Overriding the Working Directory

 By default, the `command` to build a component is executed in the directory containing the `spin.toml` file.
 If a component's entire build source is under a subdirectory, it is often more convenient to build in that subdirectory rather than try to pass the path to the build command.
-You can do this by setting the `workdir` option in the `component.build` table.
+You can do this by setting the `workdir` option in the `component.(id).build` table.

 For example, consider this Rust component located in subdirectory `deep`: